 What to Plant in Your Fall GardenJust because summer is over doesn’t mean it’s too late to plant.
-Extend the gardening season and get a jumpstart on spring by putting these plants in the ground now.
+Extend the gardening season and get a jumpstart on spring by putting plants in the ground now.

 To many, the arrival of Labor Day means summer is over, but for gardeners looking to stretch out the growing season, it signifies a new opportunity for planting.
 From early fall through most of November is one of the best times of year to plant spring-blooming bulbs, cool-season annuals and vegetables, as well as many trees, shrubs, and perennials.